Campus Police parking policy

 a valid permit to park in a designated location.
 It is also a violation to fail to

 display a current parking permit properly (See Item 1a above).
-College Police Officers enforce all parking and traffic laws as well as all other
+Campus Police Officers enforce all parking and traffic laws as well as all other

 laws as permitted in the General Laws of the State of Rhode Island.